cheestudio/startup-blocks/README.md

 1. The `partials/blocks` is the folder where all custom Blocks should be located.
 The function in `init/acf.php` will loop through all sub-folders in this directory and register the blocks based off their folder path name.
 2. Each Block contains four components:
-* **fields.php -** This file contains the ACF Builder fields for the block. **Note:** All fields for Blocks are automatically placed into a Group field for organization and easi retreival within `template.php`.
+* **fields.php -** This file contains the ACF Builder fields for the block. **Note:** All fields for Blocks are automatically placed into a Group field for organization and easy retreival within `template.php`.
 * **template.php -** This file contains all the markup and logic of the block, as well as the template tags to determine its Block attributes (e.g..
 Title, Icon, Alignments).
 Located at the top of `template.php` (following the template tags) is a simple function which will automatically establish the `$group` variable for all fields.
 * **style.scss -** This is the SCSS that will compile to CSS for both the front end view and Block Editor preview
 * **script.js -** This file contains all the JS specific code for the individual block. *This file is optional.*